 Combining Techniques

-Each of these techniques can be used independently to tunnel traffic through a network.
-However, when used in combination, they can provide a robust solution for transmitting data over unsecured networks.
+These techniques can be used independently to tunnel traffic through a network.
+However, combined, they can provide a robust solution for transmitting data over unsecured networks.

-For example, let’s say that System A needs to access a database server on System C, but there is a firewall blocking the connection.
-One solution would be to use SSH tunnels to create an encrypted connection between System A and System B, and then use iptables port bends or netsh port proxies to forward the traffic to System C.
+For example, let’s say that System A needs to access a database server on System C, but a firewall is blocking the connection.
+One solution would be to use SSH tunnels to create an encrypted connection between System A and System B and then use iptables port bends or netsh port proxies to forward the traffic to System C.

 Here’s how it can be done: